miguelmota/miguelmota.github.io/blog/_posts/2015-11-20-generate-self-signed-ssl-certificate.md

 This will create a `server.key` file.

-Note that if you do not want to use a passphrase for your key, you can remove it from the encrypted key.
+Note that if you do not want to use a passphrase for your key, you can remove it from the private key.

 ```bash
 openssl rsa -in server.key -out server.key